PM Modi pledges to make India developed country in 25 years

 Biden said he was confident that “the two countries will continue to stand together to defend the rules-based order; foster greater peace, prosperity and security for our people; advance a free and open Indo-Pacific; and together address the challenges we face around the world.”

-The main opposition Congress party accused the Modi government of leaving opposition parties out of celebrations.

-“There were special functions in Parliament’s historic Central Hall to mark the 25th, 50th and 60th anniversary of India’s independence,” said Jairam Ramesh, an India National Congress party spokesperson.
-“Sadly, nothing like that has been organized for the 75th anniversary, which has been reduced to an occasion to glorify the Sarvagyaani,” using a term meaning “a person who knows all” in reference to Modi.
+India and the United States have been expanding their security partnership, underscoring their mutual concerns over China’s growing influence in the region.
+They are both part of the regional Quad alliance that also includes Japan and Australia and focuses on China’s growing economic and military strength.
+China has called the Quad an attempt to contain its ambitions.

-In his 80-minute speech, Modi made no reference to India’s tense ties with immediate neighbors Pakistan and China, nor any steps to improve relations.
+In his 80-minute speech, Modi made no reference to India’s tense ties with immediate neighbors Pakistan and China, or any steps to improve relations.

-He called for people’s unity to move forward but didn’t respond to experts and critics who say the country has been gradually departing from some commitments and argue the backsliding has accelerated since Modi came to power in 2014.
-They accuse his populist government of using unbridled political power to undermine democratic freedoms and preoccupying itself with pursuing a Hindu nationalist agenda.

-Modi pledged to fight corruption and nepotism in the country’s politics, which he said were acting as termites eating away the gains of development.
+Modi pledged to fight political corruption and nepotism, which he said were acting as termites eating away the gains of development.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.